 The baggage we accumulate during our lives is ugly.
 When we go it alone, garbage inhabits our thoughts, mind, and creates habits we are ashamed to discuss.
 Some of this garbage takes years to get rid of.
 This brings us to the fifth step to develop “full power” and spiritual maturity.

 Fifth, read, study and meditate on the Word of God.
 Let the words of Jesus fill your mind.
 These words will transform the way you think, talk and the way you act.
 When your neighbor sees the change in you, your kingdom impact pleases God.

 Joshua issued instructions to the Israelites before they entered the promised land.
 He told them:

 “Do not let the Book Of The Law depart out of your mouth, but meditate on it day and night so that you will be careful to do all that is written therein; then you will make your way prosperous and have good success” (Joshua 1:8)

-If you desire to have a successful life, read and study God’s word, keep it in your heart; live by it, make decision based on what God says in His word and listen to the Holy Spirit.
+If you desire to have a successful life, read and study God’s word, keep it in your heart; live by it, make decisions based on what God says in His word and listen to the Holy Spirit.

 Some very good advice I received years ago was; if you want joy, study joy; if you want happiness, study happiness; if you want love study love; if you want God’s plan, study God’s plan.
 His plan is found in His word.